jash2704A/customer-segmentation-using-GMM-Model/README.md

-# customer-segmentation-using-GMM-Model
+# gmm_customer_segmentation
-Customer data segmentation using factor analysis and gaussian mixture models
+customer segmentation by Factor Analysis and GMM